On conditions for Dobrushin's Central limit theorem for non-homogeneous Markov chains: Auxiliary results

 \begin{en-lemma} Under the conditions of the theorem, for any $1 \leq i \leq j \leq n $,

 and also for $1 \leq l < i \leq j \leq n $,

 \end{en-lemma}

 The next result from \cite{Seth-Varadhan} provides a lower bound for the variance of the sum.
-Formally, our assumptions differ from those in \cite{Seth-Varadhan}; however, the proof of this proposition only is based on the same common conditions.
+Formally, our assumptions differ from those in \cite{Seth-Varadhan}; however, the proof of this sole proposition is just based on the same common conditions.

 \begin{en-proposition}[\cite{Seth-Varadhan}, proposition 3.2] {{pro3}} Under the assumptions of the theorem \ref{thm1}, for any $n \geq 1$,

 \end{en-proposition}

 To prove this proposition, the following two auxiliary statements are helpful.
 We state them here for the completeness of the presentation.